 - unkempt coat due to poor grooming

-At this point you may be thinking, “that sounds similar to signs of kidney disease or diabetes” and you would be correct.
-It is virtually impossible to differentiate hyperthyroidism from chronic kidney disease (which also commonly occurs in older cats) based on clinical signs alone.
+At this point you may be thinking, “that sounds similar to signs of kidney disease or diabetes” – and you’d be right.
+It is almost impossible to differentiate hyperthyroidism from chronic kidney disease (which also commonly occurs in older cats) based on clinical signs alone.

-Diabetes however, usually occurs in younger animals and many diabetic cats are weak rather than restless.
-Hyperthyroidism in cats is diagnosed by blood and urine tests (which will also differentiate between hyperthyroidism, chronic kidney disease and diabetes) after a careful clinical exam by your veterinarian.
-The blood test will detect elevated levels of thyroid hormone in the blood in the case of hyperthyroidism, although levels may be normal in very early cases or if there is another serious illness.
+Hyperthyroidism in cats is diagnosed through blood and urine tests after a full clinical exam by your veterinarian.
+The blood test will detect elevated levels of thyroid hormone in the blood, although levels may be normal in very early cases or if there is another serious illness present.
+These tests also help rule out kidney disease and diabetes, which can mimic some of the same symptoms.

-Although the clinical signs of hyperthyroidism in cats don’t sound that bad, hyperthyroid cats should be treated since it is the signs you don’t see that are affecting your cat’s quality of life.
-That overactive metabolism is causing all sorts of havoc internally:
+Even thought the visible signs of hyperthyroidism in cats might not seem alarming, hyperthyroid cats should be treated since it is the signs you don’t see that affect your cat’s quality of life.
+That overactive metabolism is causing all sorts of havoc internally and puts multiple organs under stress:

-- the heart is racing and therefore has to work harder, leading to heart enlargement
+- the heart races and has to work harder, leading to heart enlargement

-- blood pressure may be elevated to dangerous levels causing retinal detachment and subsequent blindness
+- blood pressure can rise to dangerous levels, risking blindness from retinal detachment

-There are three categories of treatment for hyperthyroidism in cats:
+There are three main treatments for hyperthyroidism in cats:

 - surgery

-I always recommend treating newly diagnosed hyperthyroid cats medically for one or two months and closely monitoring kidney function, and only if the kidneys are stable after this time would I proceed to surgery or radioactive iodine therapy.
+I always recommend treating newly diagnosed hyperthyroid cats medically for one or two months and closely monitoring kidney function.
+Only if the kidneys are stable after this time would I suggest surgery or radioactive iodine therapy.

 Anti-thyroid medications are most frequently given as tablets and this can be very challenging in some cats, especially as they may require tablets multiple times a day for the rest of their lives.
-Side effects are uncommon but include vomiting, inappetence and lethargy.
+Side effects are uncommon but include vomiting, loss of appetite and lethargy.
 More serious side effects are rare.

 An alternative option is a cream that is applied to the inside of the ear and the medication is absorbed through the skin.
 This is much easier to give and has fewer side effects but is unfortunately is also more expensive.
 Note: you should wear gloves when applying this medicinal cream to your cat, since it is designed to be absorbed through the skin!